floofnoodlecode/fansort-demo/README.md

 # Overview
-This should serve as a tutorial on how to create itemlists for [Fansort](https://floofnoodlecode.github.io/fansort/#/title?EOL=), an item sorter for user-defined itemlists.
+This repository's goal is to serve as a tutorial on how to create itemlists for [Fansort](https://floofnoodlecode.github.io/fansort/#/title?EOL=), an item sorter for user-defined itemlists.

-This repository is also an itemlist collection that demonstrates all the features that you can use for your custom itemlists.
-In order to see these features you can go to https://floofnoodlecode.github.io/fansort/#/index/m8Q0jWF9Wk5-flpefn5KTmpyfkoq45q0xLzi_KIS3ZTU3HymJbmJmXkA?EOL= to view the results.
+It is also an itemlist collection that demonstrates all the features that you can use for your custom itemlists.
+Fansort link for this repo: https://floofnoodlecode.github.io/fansort/#/index/m8Q0jWF9Wk5-flpefn5KTmpyfkoq45q0xLzi_KIS3ZTU3HymJbmJmXkA?EOL=

 Contents:
 1. [Quickstart](#quickstart) - Teaches you the minimal information you need to know to create itemlists